- Mission & Values

 How can a student obtain cash on campus?

 A bank automated teller machine (ATM) is located in the Office of Campus Police, College Hall 102.
-Students may cash checks at the College Bookstore subject to management’s discretion.
-Payroll work-study checks may be cashed at the College Bookstore with the approval of the Business Office accompanied by a photographic ID.
+Students may cash checks at the Regis Bookstore subject to management’s discretion.
+Payroll work-study checks may be cashed at the Regis Bookstore with the approval of the Business Office accompanied by a photographic ID.

 A $50 charge applies to any checks returned for insufficient funds.

 How do I get a parking decal?

 Students must register their vehicles, pay the fee, and obtain the decal from the Office of Campus Police, College Hall 102.
 Any previously outstanding parking citations must be paid at the time of issuance of a new decal.

 How should payment be remitted and in what form?

 - By online payment via credit card or Electronic Funds Transfer (EFT) at Current Students